smsfrn/smsfrn.github.io/_pages/recorded_talks.md

 author_profile: true
 ---

-Occasionally I remember to record the talks I give for posterity.
-(For a list of all talks, please see my CV.)
+Occasionally I remember to record the talks I give.
+For a full list of all talks, please see my CV.

 ---